 They were calling continuously, sounding like immature Scops-Owls!

 They left one by one, flying to perch hidden in a nearby tree and we took that as our cue to leave.
-Chris told us he saw a nesting Mountain Verditer Flycatcher up the trail (a possible lifer for me and Jops) and asked if we wanted to see it.
+Cris told us he saw a nesting Mountain Verditer Flycatcher up the trail (a possible lifer for me) and asked if we wanted to see it.
 Our first question of course was "Is it near?"
-Especially for me, Jops, Trinket, and Adri, we wanted relaxed and effortless birding and Chris said yes it was near, definitely not as far and as difficult as the trail we took last time.
+We wanted relaxed and effortless birding and Cris said yes it was near, definitely not as far and as difficult as the trail we took last time.
 So we said yes and followed him up the trail.
-Of course, near-ness or far-ness can be pretty relative and what was "easy and near" for Chris was "challenging and far" for the rest of us.
+Of course, near-ness or far-ness can be pretty relative and what was "easy and near" for Cris was "challenging and far" for the rest of us.

 |This was part of the "trail" going up...|